JaMo42/window_manager/README.md

 - `Mod + Left Mouse Hold` Move the clicked window

-- `Mod + Shift + Left Mouse Hold` Mode the clicked window and snap it based on the resulting position
+- `Mod + Shift + Left Mouse Hold` Move the clicked window and snap it based on the resulting position
   - Left half:
     - Top/Bottom quarter: Snap to Top-/Bottom- Left
     - Otherwise: Snap to Left